TheNextLvlTheNextLvl

 To import a world without any custom options, you can use:

-/world import Survival
+/world import survival

 Specific Dimension